pikachuSparkle/aws-iac-lab/aws-iac-tutorials/AWS - Terraform - EKS - Istio - 1. Getting Started with Istio on Amazon EKS.md

 ## 6. Key Istio Components

-In this blog and the upcoming series, we will be gradually introducing all of the Istio core components.
-For this particular blog, we are focusing on two key Istio elements: **Istio Ingress Gateway** and **VirtualService** that are deployed via the Helm chart in the previous step.
+In this article and the upcoming series, we will be gradually introducing all of the Istio core components.
+For this particular blog, we are focusing on two key Istio elements:
+**Istio Ingress Gateway** and **VirtualService** that are deployed via the Helm chart in the previous step.
 ```
 kubectl get Gateway,VirtualService -n workshop
 ```